-The Illinois Procurement Technical Assistance Center at Rock Valley College, located at the EIGERlab, is part of a nationwide program to provide businesses with the marketing know-how and technical tools they need to obtain and perform successfully on federal, state and local government contracts and subcontracts.
+The Illinois Procurement Technical Assistance Center at Rock Valley College, located at 605 Fulton Avenue in Rockford, is part of a nationwide program to provide businesses with the marketing know-how and technical tools they need to obtain and perform successfully on federal, state and local government contracts and subcontracts.
 The mission includes creating and retaining jobs, fostering competition and lower costs for the government, helping to sustain our industrial base and armed forces readiness.
 The government marketplace poses unique challenges that can overwhelm a small business that does not have the proper resources.